 By Wendy Moltrup, MS, CHES

+Are you setting goals for success?
 Staying motivated and achieving change is easier when you set SMART goals — goals that are Specific, Measurable, Action-Oriented, Realistic and Time-based1.

 For example, instead of the goal “I’ll exercise more,” we’ll turn this into a SMART goal.

-Be specific about what you will achieve and why:
+When setting goals for success, be specific about what you will achieve and why: